CharlesTaylor7/socket-io-client/README.md

 - init submodules
 - run `yarn` to install node dependencies
 - run `./scripts/shell.sh` this step will take a while the first time.
+- run `./scripts/build-hs.sh` in the nix-shell. then manually copy static ghcjs dependenices listed in index.html to the right place.

 ## Running the dev server
 - open a WSL terminal.
 Run `./scripts/shell.sh`.
 Then inside the virtual reflex shell, run `./scripts/watch-hs.sh`